killerclaffey/DNS-Quiz/README.md

 # DNS Knowledge Quiz 🎓

-An interactive, comprehensive quiz application to test and improve your DNS and BIND 9 configuration knowledge.
+A comprehensive React component quiz application to test and improve your DNS and BIND 9 configuration knowledge.
 Perfect for learning DNS concepts for homelab setups, OKD/OpenShift deployments, and general DNS administration.

+## Overview

+This repository contains a single React component (`Quiz.jsx`) that implements a 50-question interactive DNS knowledge quiz.
+The component is self-contained and can be easily integrated into any React application.

 ## Features

-- **50 Comprehensive Questions** covering:
+- **50 Comprehensive DNS Questions** covering:
-  - DNS fundamentals (A, AAAA, CNAME, MX, PTR, TXT, SOA records)
+  - DNS fundamentals (A, AAAA, CNAME, MX, PTR, TXT, SOA records and more)
   - BIND 9 configuration and zone file management
   - OKD/OpenShift DNS requirements
   - DNS troubleshooting with `dig` and `nslookup`